I Spy (1965 TV series): Remakes

 In I Spy Returns (1994), a nostalgic television movie (and unsold pilot episode for a new series), Culp and Cosby reprised their roles as Robinson and Scott for the first time since 1968.
 The original opening title sequence is reused with no changes other than the addition of the word 'Returns' beneath 'I Spy' and a new arrangement of the theme music.
 Cosby was the executive producer.
 Unlike the original series, the TV-movie was shot on videotape instead of film.
 Here, Robinson has become director of the agency, while Scott has left the business.
 However, the aging agents have to leap into action once again, this time to keep an eye on their children, Bennett Robinson (George Newbern) and Nicole Scott (Salli Richardson-Whitfield) who are now operatives.
 This was shown as a "CBS Movie Special" on February 3, 1994.

 Culp again reprised the role of Kelly Robinson during a dream sequence in a 1999 episode of Bill Cosby's series Cosby titled "My Spy."
 Cosby's character falls asleep while watching I Spy on television and dreams he's caught up in an espionage adventure.
 With Cosby's name replaced with that of his character here, Hilton Lucas, the old title sequence was again faithfully recreated.
 (Culp had earlier appeared with Cosby in 1987 on The Cosby Show episode "Bald and Beautiful" as Cliff Huxtable's old friend "Scott Kelly", a merger of their I Spy characters' names.)

-A movie remake, also titled I Spy, followed in 2002 with Eddie Murphy and Owen Wilson.
-In this iteration, the character names are reversed, so Alexander Scott (Wilson) is now the white secret agent and Kelly Robinson (Murphy) the black athlete, now a boxer (It also changed the original premise of them both being agents, with Robinson being a civilian boxer who is essentially brought in to act as Scott's cover story while he carries out his mission).
+A film adaptation, also titled I Spy, followed in 2002 with Eddie Murphy and Owen Wilson.
+In this iteration, the character names are reversed, so Alexander Scott (Wilson) is now the white secret agent and Kelly Robinson (Murphy) the black athlete, now a boxer (it also changed the original premise of them both being agents, with Robinson being a civilian boxer who is essentially brought in to act as Scott's cover story while he carries out his mission).
 The film was initially a commercial and critical failure.
 In his 2009 Movie Guide, film critic Leonard Maltin describes the film as an "In-name-only reincarnation of the smart 1960s TV show....
 An object lesson in bad screenwriting, with an incoherent story, and characters that make no sense."

-The original television series and the 1994 reunion movie are both available on DVD.
-Episodes 1–25 of the first season of the television series are also available on Joost and all 82 episodes are available on Videosurf, from the DMGI Classics channel, and can be streamed on Hulu.

-Get Smart, the spy-spoof television series, did a parody of the show in the 1968 episode titled "Die Spy".
-In this, agent Maxwell Smart (Don Adams) pretends to be an international table-tennis champion.
-The episode faithfully recreates the theme music, montage graphics, and back-and-forth banter between Robinson and Scott—with actor/comedian Stu Gilliam imitating Cosby.
-Robert Culp makes an uncredited cameo appearance as an inebriated Turkish waiter.